mori-lab/mori-lab.github.io/QAL21.md

 We also present several numerical results in which our lower bounds based on the trace distance outperform recently obtained lower bounds.
 This is join work with Ryo Ito [arXiv:2107.03948](https://arxiv.org/abs/2107.03948).

+### Tomoyuki Morimae (Kyoto University)

+Title: Quantum Encryption with Certified Deletion, Revisited: Public Key, Attribute-Based, and Classical Communication

+Abstract:
+Broadbent and Islam (TCC '20) proposed a quantum cryptographic primitive called quantum encryption with certified deletion.
+In this primitive, a receiver in possession of a quantum ciphertext can generate a classical certificate that the encrypted message is deleted.
+Although their construction is information-theoretically secure, there are two disadvantages:

+1. The sender has to generate a quantum state and send it to the receiver over a quantum channel.
+1. The verification of the deletion certificate is private.

+In this talk, we solve these two problems.

+1. We construct a scheme with classical communication based on the LWE assumption.
+1. We construct a publicly verifiable one by using the one-shot signatures and extractable witness encryption for NP.

+This is the joint work with Taiga Hiroka, Ryo Nishimaki, and Takashi Yamakawa [arXiv:2105.05393](https://arxiv.org/abs/2105.05393) (Accepted in ASIACRYPT2021).

 ### Jevgēnijs Vihrovs (University of Latvia)